Mariners drop series to Astros after losing 11-4 Wednesday

 Diaz followed with a run-scoring single.
 It was that kind of a day for the Mariners.

-“From my angle, clearly he swung the bat,” Servaid of Diaz.
-“At times, the home plate umpire does not see it, but just check. … Tried to get (Wendelstedt’s) attention and he finally did check it, and he just threw me out of the which didn ‘t make a whole lot of sense to me.
+“From my angle, clearly he swung the bat,” Servais of Diaz.
+“At times, the home-plate umpire does not see it, but just check. … Tried to get (the home-plate umpire’s) attention, and he finally did check it, and (Wendelstedt) just threw me out of the game, which didn’t make a whole lot of sense to me.
 It was fiery series all along.”

 Kikuchi left after five innings and 101 pitches.
 He allowed four runs — three earned — on seven hits, including Gurriel’s homer in the fifth.
 He walked two and struck out seven.